Iranian rock: Habib Mohebian and Fereydoon Foroughi, pioneers of blues rock

 had the opportunity to release another album called Hello Neighbor.
 After the revolution, Habib stayed in Iran until 1983 and then moved to Los Angeles.
 His most notable work during this period was "Swamp Crabs", an important work in blues rock.
 Habib returned to Iran in 2009.
 Habib did little work until the end of his life and died in 2016.

 Tehran Sound

 The number of rock bands gradually increased, each performing in cafes and restaurants.
-Some of these bands, such asThe Raptures The Robles, The Dangers, and Golden Ring, have released albums.
+Some of these bands, such as The Raptures, The Robles, The Dangers, and Golden Ring, have released albums.
 Most of the works published by these groups did not succeed.
 In time, these rock bands were renamed Tehran Sound.
 All bands in Tehran Sound released their songs with the Apollo label.
 But most of them did not succeed.
 Kamran Yaghmaei, brother of Kourosh Yaghmaei, formed a band that played the songs of Kourosh.
 Andy started playing music with the band, he played in the Bass Guitar.
 Tehran Sound had almost disappeared by the dissolution of key groups such as the Golden Ring by 1977.
 One of the last artists to call themselves a member of Tehran Sound was Faramarz Aslani, who blended flamenco with rock.
 Tehran Sound ended with the start of the Iranian Revolution.